-The 2006 Annual Meeting of Stockholders of Range Resources Corporation, a Delaware corporation ("Range" or the "Company"), will be held at 777 Main Street, Suite 800 in Fort Worth, Texas on Wednesday, May 24th at 9:00 a.m.
+The 2007 Annual Meeting of Stockholders of Range Resources Corporation, a Delaware corporation ("Range" or the "Company"), will be held at 100 Throckmorton Street, Suite 1200 in Fort Worth, Texas on Wednesday, May 23rd at 9:00 a.m.
 Central Daylight Time.
 The purposes of the meeting are:

-- 1. To elect eight directors to the board, each for a one-year term; - 2.
-To consider and vote on a proposal to amend the 2005 Equity-Based Compensation Plan to provide for the use of "reserves per share growth" as a performance criteria for annual incentive awards in addition to those set forth in Section 8(b)(ii)(A) of the Plan; - 3.
-To consider and vote on a proposal to amend the 2005 Equity-Based Compensation Plan to increase the number of shares of common stock authorized to be issued under that plan by 950,000 shares; - 4.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2006; and - 5.
-To transact such other business as may arise that can properly be conducted at the meeting or any adjournment.
+- To elect eight directors to the board, each for a term expiring at the 2008 annual meeting or when their successors are duly elected and qualified: - To consider and vote on a proposal to amend the 2005 Equity-Based Compensation Plan to increase the number of shares of common stock authorized to be issued under that plan by 950,000 shares; - To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2007; and - To transact such other business as may arise that can properly be conducted at the meeting or any adjournment.

-This notice is being sent to holders of the Company's common stock of record at the close of business on March 31, 2006.
+This notice is being sent to holders of the Company's common stock of record at the close of business on April 2, 2007.
 Each holder has the right to vote at the meeting or any adjournment or postponement.
 The list of stockholders entitled to vote at the meeting will be open to the examination of any stockholder for any purpose relevant to the meeting during normal business hours for ten days prior to the meeting at the Company's offices.
 The list will also be available during the meeting for inspection by stockholders.